 President, Howard University

 The Carnegie Classification of Institutions of Higher Education® has reimagined how research is represented across U.S. institutions.
 This session will begin by contrasting the previous and updated versions to highlight how the revisions better reflect the true scope of research activities across higher education.
 A panel of presidents will then share firsthand experiences of how research affects undergraduate education and serves as a vital component of their institutions’ missions.
-These leaders will discuss how the refined Carnegie Classifications, which research designation as separate listings, will help their institutions to better communicate their research excellence and societal significance.
+These leaders will discuss how the refined Carnegie Classifications, which include research designations as separate listings from the Institutional Classifications, will help their institutions to better communicate their research excellence and societal significance.
 Attendees will gain insights into how the new designations account for various research outputs, collaborative efforts, and cross-disciplinary work that is reshaping the academic landscape—a meaningful end to the impactful ACEx2025 event!

 Belle S. Wheelan